Skip to Content

 Recovery information

-The White Rock Lake Wildfire impacted the communities Central Okanagan West Electoral Area off of Westside Road near the northern boundary of the Regional District of Central Okanagan.
+In late summer 2021 the White Rock Lake Wildfire impacted the communities Central Okanagan West Electoral Area off of Westside Road near the northern boundary of the Regional District of Central Okanagan.

 Assessments have confirmed that 75 properties in the Estamont, Killiney Beach and Beau Park areas sustained significant damage.
 Emergency Operations Centre (EOC) staff have confirmed property owners and notified them directly.
 No structures in Westshore Estates have been identified as lost or significantly damaged.

-Area hazardous conditions assessments update
+Area hazardous conditions assessments

 • Ministry of Forests, Lands, Natural Resource Operations and Rural Development White Rock Lake Post-Fire Assessment